tst/SimpleFeedback/README.md

 # SimpleFeedback - a super simple feedback backend written in PHP

-## Still in development!
+### Attention!
+Not production-ready

 ## Description

-TODO: Write description
+I looked for a simple feedback software and didn't find one.
+Even the simplest ones were monstrosities.
+Therefore, I started SimpleFeedback which also helped me to get back into PHP.

 ## Installation

-* Install dependencies with composer (Commandline: `php composer.phar install`) -- TODO: integrate in build.xml?
+* Install dependencies with composer (Commandline: `php composer.phar install`)
 * Run build with phing (Commandline: `phing`)
 * Deploy `/build`